 What cities have you visited?
 London (where I live now).
-I’ve also lived in Brussels, Turin, Rome and of course in the little village in Apulia.
-I’ve also spent time in Montevideo, Eugene, New York, San Francisco, Cancun, Paris, Crete, Istanbul, Jerusalem, Barcelona, Lisbon… etc. I’ve visited a lot of cities and countries.
+I’ve also lived in Brussels, Turin, Rome and of course in the little village in Apulia where I was born.
+I’ve also spent time in Montevideo, Eugene, New York, San Francisco, Cancun, Paris, Berlin, Crete, Istanbul, Jerusalem, Barcelona, Santiago, Lisbon, … etc. I’ve visited a lot of cities and countries.
 But I still don’t feel like it’s enough!

 Do you work for free/for the ideal/for the cause?
-I do support charities, when I can.
+I do support charities, whenever I can.

 What 3 objects would you bring with you on a desert island?
 Paper, colours and a survival kit.

 Do you prefer to work for children or adults?
 “All grown-ups were children first (but few remember it)”, Antoine de Saint-Exupéry said that.

 What are some of the things you want to do in your life?
-Make my grandmother proud of something beautiful made by me; Go to live for a season in a tree and make friends with the animals that live there; Go to India and stay there for at least a month; Buy an English-style country house and host some hens and goats (in the garden); Build a castle and create a deer sanctuary in the woods around it; Have one of my stories turned into a movie directed by Ridley Scott; Have another of my stories turned into a movie directed by Wes Anderson; Win the Nobel Prize for literature with a book about little mice.
+Go to live for a season in a tree and make friends with the animals that live there; Go to India and stay there for at least a month; Buy an English-style country house and host some hens and goats (in the garden); Build a castle and create a deer sanctuary in the woods around it; Have one of my stories turned into a movie directed by Ridley Scott; Have another of my stories turned into a movie directed by Wes Anderson; Win the Nobel Prize for literature with a book about little mice.
+Live long and prosper.